1. Upload a photo

-12. Put your page address in you email signatures
+7. Put your page address in your email signatures

 Adding you web address to your email signature is a quick and easy win in terms of getting your page out there.
 You can just add a hyperlink, or you can use one of our ‘sponsor me’ badges.
 It only takes doing it one and then every email that you send out will be raising more awareness of your fundraising and attracting more donations.

 Saying thank you is super important and there is plenty of ways you can say thank you to your supporters.
 You can update the story on your page, send emails out to your donors, tweet a thank you and update your Facebook status.
 Let people know how your fundraising went, just what their support has meant to you and what a difference it will make to your charity.